robbleee/haematix-landing/README.md

-# HematoDx - Hematology Diagnosis Tool
+# HaematoAx - Hematology Diagnosis Tool

 A modern web application for hematology diagnosis, providing classification according to WHO 2022 and ICC 2022 standards for AML and MDS, as well as risk stratification.